 The rotary applicator system can be controlled with a System Logic Controller or with an existing PLC.
-A System Logic Controller is required if your system includes a Speed Controller or an Air Controller.
+A System Logic Controller is required if your system includes a ProBell Speed Controller or a ProBell Air Controller.
 Mount the System Logic Controller in the non-hazardous area.
 See manual 3A3955 for installation instructions.